Programming with geoh5

 The geoh5

 format supports a wide range of object types as documented here.
-For this training, we will create a simple Points
+Let’s practice creating a simple Points

 object using the .create()